johnpapa/pwa-angular/README.md

 - *sw/workbox/generate* branch

-The generated service worker contains all of the logic that to accomplish:
+The generated service worker contains all the logic to accomplish:

 1. precache of app shell files
 1. fallback to `/offline.html` for unknown routes